StevenBlack/hosts/extensions/readme.md

 Use subfolders under the `extensions` folder to house extensions to the final unified hosts file.

-Currently this repo includes four extensions:
+Currently, this repo includes four extensions:

 * `gambling` for common online betting sites,
 * `social` for common social media sites,